rij12/csa/README.md

 Also make sure the file is included in .gitignore so that you don't expose sensitive information to the world.

+This information is used in the initializer: config/initializers/twitter.rb.

 Running in SSL mode
 -------------------
 If you want SSL edit app/controllers/application_controller.rb and uncomment the